NurullahDAGHAN/OS-Project-xMeine/README.md

 ## 11. Conclusion

-NetQues is currently a complete educational game prototype with two learning modules, local progress tracking, gamification, replayable star improvement, profile rewards, audio feedback, and bilingual support.
-The project demonstrates how Computer Networks and Operating Systems concepts can be transformed into interactive micro-learning tasks for beginner learners.
+NetQues stands as a complete, pedagogically grounded educational mobile game prototype that successfully bridges the gap between complex computer science theories and active learning.
+Driven by the ADDIE framework and powered by Flutter and Flame, the application effectively demonstrates how Computer Networks and Operating Systems concepts can be transformed into accessible, highly engaging micro-learning tasks for young learners.